AdrienChampion/induction_for_dummies/src/bmc/readme.md

 corresponding check for candidate `cnt ≥ 0`, and just that check.
 Let's modify it so that it uses activation literals to perform all checks up to depth `2`.

-The first check to perform is at depth `0`, so all we asserted to far is that state `0` is initial.
+The first check to perform is at depth `0`, so all we asserted so far is that state `0` is initial.

 ```text
 {{ #include code/sw_actlit_1.smt2:assert_init }}